hr21don/PortScannerTutorial/README.md

 Using, sockets to provide the basic functionality of a port scanner.
 This is a form of "reconnaissance" for hackers and penetration testers.

-## How to run? || Download the zip file to your downloads directory and extract it.
-* Open up the file & change to the directory with Simpleportscanner.py in it
-* Run Simpleportscanner.py locally and notice the list of ports that are open.

 ## How to find Ports in use?

 ## Method 1: Use Command Prompt